juanda2222/whatsapp_chatbot/README.md

 Folow these steps to setup the project:

+1. Set up the Google Cloud Platform sdk in your machine
+2. Create a project and authenticate the terminal (needed to deploy to cloud)
+3. Set up a twilio account and a facebook buisness number
-1. All in one setup (`setup.bat`)
+3. All in one setup (`setup.bat`)

-The support is only currently working for windows but you can use the .bat scripts to generate your .sh If you cant to debugg the process manually follow the next commands:
+The support is only currently working for windows but you can use the .bat scripts to generate your .sh.
+If you cant to debugg the process manually follow the next commands:

 ```sh